jllovet/jllovet/README.md

 ## 🐙 Solutions Architect ⿻ Software Engineer ♾ Researcher 📖 Author

 - 🤖  I'm a cybersecurity professional with a specialization in Identity and Access Management systems
-- 🧠  I'm learning cross-platform app development, graph theory, and classical guitar
+- 🧠  I'm learning cross-platform app development, functional programming, graph theory, and classical guitar
 - 📝  I'm working on a language-learning app in a startup and on a book on philosophy and algorithmics

 ### Support Me